Articles

 3. Expected lifespan

 Every item in a property has an expected useful life.
 For instance, a budget carpet might be expected to last five years, whereas a premium one might last ten.
-If damage occurs close to the end of the lifespan, it’s harder to justify charging the tenant for a full replacement.
+If damage occurs close to the end of the lifespan, it is harder to justify charging the tenant for a full replacement.

 4. The number of tenants

 More occupants means more wear.
-A one-bedroom flat let to a single person will wear differently to a four-bedroom house let to a family with children and a dog.
+A one bedroom flat let to a single person will wear differently to a four-bedroom house let to a family with children and a dog.
 Reasonable expectations vary accordingly.

 5. Length of the tenancy

-6. Pets and Children
+6. Pets and children

-A real world example
+A real-world example

 Imagine a landlord lets a two-bedroom flat to a professional couple for three years.
 At check-out, the landlord notices: